 In the current climate, businesses and individuals may be reluctant to engage in dispute resolution.
 This may be because they are unsure of their position and do not wish to spend time and money assessing the legal merits of their case or continuing a case that is underway.

-In order to provide assistance, Lewis Silkin will commit to spend up to 5 hours of our time without charge helping businesses and individuals assess their significant commercial disputes.
+To provide assistance, Lewis Silkin will commit to spend up to 5 hours of our time without charge helping businesses and individuals assess their significant commercial disputes.
 We will use that initial time to talk to you, assess key evidence in the case and consider the practical options that are open to you.

 Our offer is available to both existing and new clients and helps to ensure that you can access a commitment-free initial assessment of your commercial dispute.